almodhfer/Arabic_Diacritization/README.md

 There are four models as follows:

-- The baseline model: consists of 3 bidirectional LSTM layers with optional batch norm layers.
+- The baseline model (baselin): consists of 3 bidirectional LSTM layers with optional batch norm layers.
-- The seq2seq with attention model: uses the baseline model as an encoder and the location-sensitive attention.
+- The seq2seq with attention model (seq2seq): uses the baseline model as an encoder and the location-sensitive attention.
-- The Tacotron based seq2seq model: uses the same encoder as Tacotron, but the decoder and the attention are the same as the seq2seq model.
+- The Tacotron based seq2seq model (tacotron_based): uses the same encoder as Tacotron, but the decoder and the attention are the same as the seq2seq model.
-- The CBHG model: uses only the encoder of the Tacotron based model with optional post LSTM, and batch norm layers.
+- The CBHG model (cbhg): uses only the encoder of the Tacotron based model with optional post LSTM, and batch norm layers.

 The CBHG model achieves the best WER and DER with and without case_ending.